 Where the number of applications for admission to Year 7 is greater than the published admission number, applications will be considered against the criteria set out below.
-After the admission of pupils with Statements of Special Educational Needs where Kings Priory School is named on the Statement, the criteria will be applied in the order in which they are set out below:
+After the admission of pupils with Educaton, Health and Care Plans where Kings Priory School is named on the Plan, the criteria will be applied in the order in which they are set out below:

-- a) "Looked after children" and "Previously Looked after Children"; - b) those children who will have a sibling at Kings Priory School at the point at which they would be admitted to the School; - c) those children of staff of Kings Priory School where the member of staff has been employed at the School for two or more years at the time at which the application for admission to the School is made or, where the member of staff is recruited to fill a vacant position for which there is demonstrable skill shortage.
-This criterion applies to all staff. - d) up to 10% of the intake who most clearly demonstrate an aptitude for Music; - e) remaining places by random allocation.
+- a) "Looked after children" and "Previously Looked after Children"; - b) those children who will have a sibling at Kings Priory School at the time of application; - c) those children of staff of Kings Priory School where the member of staff has been employed at the School for two or more years at the time at which the application for admission to the School is made or, where the member of staff is recruited to fill a vacant position for which there is demonstrable skill shortage.
+This criterion applies to all staff; - d) up to 10% of the intake who most clearly demonstrate an aptitude for Music; - e) remaining places by random allocation.